 - You will see what brushes and rollers to use,

 - how the paint looks on the cabinets,

 - and how difficult or easy it is to do.

-If you need all the steps visually, get the video guide right here.
+If you need all the steps visually, get on the waiting list for the video guide right here.
 It helps you to decide if the paint works well with your cabinets (because I am painting different types/colors of cabinets), you see the whole process and you can make a decision so much easier for yourself.